void

 Ersatzbataillon

 The replacement battalion was in 1916 moved from Szeged to Bruck an der Mur where they were garrisoned until the war ended.
 These were the first soldiers from the now defunct k.u.k.
 Heer who returned to Prague.
-Here they were celebrated as heroes, and the regiment was absorbed into the Czechoslovak army using their old number, and streets were named after them.
+Here they were celebrated as heroes, and the regiment was absorbed into the Czechoslovak army under their old number, and streets were named after them.

 In history writing